Benedictine Coronavirus Information

 At Benedictine, we are committed to providing the best possible care.
 Following the guidance of the Centers for Disease Control (CDC), the Centers for Medicare and Medicaid Services (CMS), state and local departments of health, we are working tirelessly to safeguard the health and wellness of all in our care and those who are providing the care.

-- Residents have also been given face masks to wear when caregivers are present or they leave their homes.
+- Residents have been given face masks to wear and encouraged to social distance when outbreaks occur.

-- When identified, we work to contain the virus by creating specialty units with designated staff to care for them and protocols for enhanced environmental cleaning in use.
+- When identified, we work to contain the virus by creating special units with designated staff to care for them and protocols for enhanced environmental cleaning in use.

 Protect yourself and those you love with the COVID-19 vaccine!